* Foreign buying, banks send KOSPI higher

 * Hitejinro, Halla rally on MSCI index addition

-Banks led gains, as Shinhan Financial Group rose 3.8 percent and Hana Financial Group advanced 3.2 percent.
+Banks led the gains with Shinhan Financial Group rising 3.2 percent and Hana Financial Group up 1.5 percent.

-But Daewoo Shipbuilding & Marine Engineering tumbled after the South Korean shipbuilder said late on Wednesday its first quarter operating profit fell more than 50 percent from a year ago.
+But Daewoo Shipbuilding & Marine Engineering tumbled 10.5 percent to its lowest close in about 2 weeks, after the South Korean shipbuilder said late on Wednesday its first quarter operating profit fell more than 50 percent from a year ago.

-“Profits came out poorly despite relatively smaller allowance for bad debts,” pointing to falling profitability of its ship orders, said Han Young-soo, an analyst at Samsung Securities.
+“Profits came out poorly despite relatively smaller allowance for bad debts,” said Han Young-soo, an analyst at Samsung Securities.

 Daewoo Shipbuilding shares were the most-heavily traded share on the main KOSPI.

-Other shipyards also weakened, with Hyundai Heavy Industries down 0.2 percent and STX Offshore & Shipbuilding falling 1.5 percent.
+Other shipyards also weakened, with Samsung Heavy Industries down 1.2 percent and STX Offshore & Shipbuilding falling 1.9 percent.

-Shares in Hitejinro Co Ltd and Halla Visteon rallied after MSCI Inc added the firms to its South Korea index.
+Shares in Hitejinro Co Ltd and Halla Visteon Climate Control Corp rallied after MSCI Inc added the firms to its South Korea index.

-Hitejinro, a brewery and liquor maker, and Halla Visteon, an auto parts maker, advanced 5.7 percent and 3.2 percent, respectively.
+Hitejinro, a brewery and liquor maker, and Halla Visteon Climate Control, an auto parts maker, advanced 6 percent and 3.2 percent, respectively.